What Happens to Your Body After You Lose 50 Pounds

 Your Skin Sags

-Another drawback to significant weight loss?
+Another drawback to significant 50-pound weight loss?
 Loose, saggy skin.
 You lose fat, but all the skin that surrounded the fat may still be there.
 Whether or not you wind up with loose skin could depend on factors like age, how long you were carrying around that excess weight, and how much muscle mass you had before you put on those extra pounds.
 According to Freter, many patients with sagging skin turn to plastic surgery for help.
-“You think you’d go through weight loss to feel more confident,” he says, “but sometimes patients feel more self-conscious because of the excess skin they develop.”
+"You think you'd go through weight loss to feel more confident," he says, "but sometimes patients feel more self-conscious because of the excess skin they develop."

 Your Eyes Are Healthier

 Weight loss is one way to keep those peepers healthy.
-A higher body fat percentage is associated with lower levels of a lutein, an antioxidant essential for healthy eyes, according to a 2013 study in Nutrients.
+A higher body fat percentage is associated with lower levels of lutein, an antioxidant essential for healthy eyes, according to a 2013 study in Nutrients.
 As researchers note, this may be one reason why obesity can lead to degeneration of the retina.

 You Run Cold(er)